-We have been fortunate to receive expert input, feedback, and support from many different people as we developed the TEB Skills and wrote this curriculum.
-We would like to first acknowledge members of our team at the Community Psychiatry Program for Research in Implementation and Dissemination of Evidence-Based Treatments (PRIDE) at Massachusetts General Hospital for their contributions to this project.
-Specifically, we thank Kimberlye Dean, PhD, who is a Clinical Research Fellow at Community Psychiatry PRIDE, for providing feedback and suggestions as we developed the TEB Skills in order to optimize their delivery to disengaged and disconnected youth.
-We also thank Orin Gutlerner, Director of Education at Community Psychiatry PRIDE, for helping us to enhance the delivery of the TEB Skills using principles of pedagogy.
+We have been fortunate to receive expert input, feedback, and support from many different people as we developed the TEB skills and wrote this curriculum.
+We would like to first acknowledge members of our team at Community Psychiatry PRIDE (Program for Research in Implementation and Dissemination of Evidence-Based Treatments) at Massachusetts General Hospital for their contributions to this project.
+Specifically, we thank Kimberlye Dean, PhD, who is a Clinical Research Fellow at Community Psychiatry PRIDE, for providing feedback and suggestions as we developed the TEB skills in order to optimize their delivery to disengaged and disconnected youth.
+We also thank Orin Gutlerner, Director of Education at Community Psychiatry PRIDE, for helping us to enhance the delivery of the TEB skills using principles of pedagogy.
 In addition, we thank Joshua Bogus, MPH, Project Director at Community Psychiatry PRIDE, for coordinating the many individual workstreams and steps that needed to come together in order for us to write and publish this curriculum.
-Finally, we thank Lillian Blanchard, Clinical Research Coordinator at Community Psychiatry PRIDE, for contributing to the design and production of this curriculum, including the development of the TEB Skills worksheets.
+Finally, we thank Lillian Blanchard, Clinical Research Coordinator at Community Psychiatry PRIDE, for contributing to the design and production of this curriculum, including the development of the TEB skills worksheets.

-We were also fortunate to receive assistance from several clinical psychologists with expertise in Cognitive Behavioral Therapy as we developed the TEB Skills and wrote this curriculum.
-Specifically, we are indebted to Torrey Creed, PhD, Assistant Professor of Psychiatry at the Hospital of the University of Pennsylvania, for contributing her knowledge of transdiagnostic Cognitive Behavioral Therapy to the development of the TEB Skills.
-In addition, we thank Jamie Micco, PhD, Lecturer in Psychology at Harvard Medical School, for her feedback on the TEB Skills based on her expertise in Cognitive Behavioral Therapy for children and teenagers.
+We were also fortunate to receive assistance from several clinical psychologists with expertise in Cognitive Behavioral Therapy as we developed the TEB skills and wrote this curriculum.
+Specifically, we are indebted to Torrey A. Creed, PhD, Assistant Professor of Psychiatry at the Hospital of the University of Pennsylvania, for contributing her knowledge of Transdiagnostic Cognitive Behavioral Therapy to the development of the TEB skills.
+In addition, we thank Jamie Micco, PhD, Lecturer in Psychology at Harvard Medical School, for her feedback on the TEB skills based on her expertise in Cognitive Behavioral Therapy for children and teenagers.

-We are also extremely grateful to Dalio Philanthropies for partnering with our team to bring the TEB Skills to youth-serving organizations in Connecticut through the Connecticut Opportunity Project.
-We are also appreciative of our community partners in Connecticut, COMPASS, Domus, and Our Piece of the Pie, for sharing their insights and expertise in order to enhance the impact of the TEB Skills for youth and youth development professionals.
-We also want to express our gratitude to the Charlestown High School students who served as our Youth Advisory Board members during the Summer 2019 internship, and gave inception to the acronym TEB (Thoughts, Emotions, and Behaviors).
-We are grateful for your openness, knowledge, and experiences, and for helping us to co-create the TEB Skills.
+We are also extremely grateful to Dalio Philanthropies for partnering with our team to bring the TEB skills to youth-serving organizations in Connecticut through the Connecticut Opportunity Project.
+We are also appreciative of our community partners in Connecticut- COMPASS Youth Collaborative, Domus, and Our Piece of the Pie-for sharing their insights and expertise in order to enhance the impact of the TEB skills for youth and youth development professionals.

+We also want to express our gratitude to the Charlestown High School students who served as our Youth Advisory Board members during the Summer 2019 internship and who gave inception to the acronym TEB (thoughts, emotions, and behaviors).
+We are grateful for your openness, knowledge, and experiences and for helping us to co-create the TEB skills.